Fix and Manage Issues

 Managing Issues

 Managing issues means keeping track of what needs fixing, who’s handling it, and what’s already been resolved.
-You can assign issues to teammates, update their status, leave comments, and mark individual instances as fixed or not a problem.
+You can assign issues to teammates, update their status, leave comments, and mark individual instances as fixed, confirmed, or dismissed.
 This helps your team stay organized and make steady progress.

 Issue Status

-The current status is visible in the top right and is one of Active, Resolved (pending scan or review), Resolved, or Dismiss.
-Clicking on the issue will display a drop-down that will update the issue status.
+The current status is visible in the top right and is one of Active, Resolved (pending scan or review), Resolved, or Dismissed.
+Clicking the status will display a drop-down to update the issue status.

 - Active: At least one instance of the issue was seen in the most recent scan and is not ignored.